-There are some people who think marriage to a Canadian citizen will be their ticket to Canada.
+Some people think marriage to a Canadian citizen will be their ticket to Canada.

-- You have been in a relationship for two years or less with your sponsor
+- you have been in a relationship with your sponsor for two years or less,

 Don’t become a victim of marriage fraud

-If you are a Canadian citizen or permanent resident and you meet someone from another country on the Internet or while travelling, you should take care if you are considering marrying them and sponsoring them to Canada.
+Are you a Canadian citizen or permanent resident?
+Have you met someone from another country on the Internet or while travelling?
+If so, think carefully before marrying them and sponsoring them to come to Canada.

-Sponsors: Do not be tempted by offers of money or other rewards to enter into a marriage of convenience just so the person can immigrate to Canada.
-If you do this, you can face serious criminal charges, and you will still have to meet the terms of the sponsorship.
+Sponsors: Do not be tempted by offers of money or other rewards to marry a person just so he or she can immigrate to Canada.
+If you do this, you may face serious criminal charges.
+You will also still have to meet the terms of the sponsorship.

-Do not feel you are obligated to help somebody by being part of a marriage of convenience, no matter what the reason.
+Do not feel you must help somebody by being part of a marriage of convenience, no matter what the reason.
 It is not worth the risks.

-Visa applicants: Don’t get involved in a marriage of convenience.
-You will be refused a visa and may be banned from travel to Canada for two years.
-This will remain permanently on your CIC record.
+Visa applicants: Do not get involved in a false marriage.
+CIC will refuse your visa and may ban you from travel to Canada for two years.
+This will stay on your CIC record forever.

-CIC recognizes that even genuine marriages can fail.
-However, if you enter into a marriage of convenience and come to Canada as an immigrant, enforcement action can be taken against you.
-This enforcement action could end with your being deported by the Canada Border Services Agency.
+CIC knows that even genuine marriages can fail.
+But, if you enter into a marriage of convenience and come to Canada as an immigrant, Canada may:

 Protect yourself from fraud